xhibit/Teletask-api/README.md

 **Motor**

 - URI: GET <base_url>/motor/{number}
-- Description:
+- Description: Gets the motor state.
+1 for down, 0 for up.

 - URI: PUT <base_url>/motor/{number}/state/{0/1}
 - Description: Switches the motor up or down.
-Use 1 for up, 0 for down.
+Use 0 for up, 1 for down.

 **Local Mood**